vegaprotocol/documentation/docs/concepts/trading-on-vega/index.md

 Participants that interact with a market created using Vega software can submit market, limit, pegged orders.
 They can also act as market makers in exchange for a portion of the fees by submitting the liquidity commitment transaction and fulfilling the requirements associated with it.

 :::info Try it out
 This section covers derivatives trading concepts and parameters that can impact trading modes.
 If you understand basics and want to try out the Vega protocol for trading, use [Vega Console ↗](https://console.fairground.wtf) for the Fairground network.
-You'll need to deposit testnet assets using Vega and Ethereum wallets.
+You'll need to deposit testnet assets using Vega and web3 wallets.
 :::

 ## Automated market processes